Roeiazran/OOP/exercise2/README.md

 --------------------

-The third progranmm will create n balls with sized s1, s2, .. sn given.
+The third program creates n balls with sized s1, s2, .. sn given.
 The balls will travel the screen.

 to run the programm (from the root folder):